About the Financial Aid Award Process

 Step 7:

 Eastern notifies you of your eligibility in the form of a Financial Aid Package.
 New students will receive their first Financial Aid Package via a mailed paper copy; any further Financial Aid Packages will be sent via email notification.
 Continuing students will receive an email notification.
-We determine your financial aid eligibility using the Cost of Attendance (COA), the Estimated Family Contribution (EFC), and your Financial Need.
+We determine your financial aid eligibility using the Cost of Attendance (COA), the Student Aid Index (SAI), and your Financial Need.

-• The COA figure is made up of direct costs to the student (tuition, room, board, and fees) and related educational expenses (living, transportation, books and supplies and other miscellaneous expenses).
-To get exact billable costs for the current academic year, please visit the Student Accounts Office's webpage.
+- The COA figure is made up of direct costs to the student (tuition, room, board, and fees) and related educational expenses (living, transportation, books and supplies and other miscellaneous expenses).
+To get exact billable costs for the current academic year, please visit the Tuition & Fees Schedules.
 View your program's COA budget.

-• The EFC figure is determined from the results of a submitted FAFSA form.
+- The SAI figure is determined from the results of a submitted FAFSA form.
 It measures the family's financial ability to contribute to a student's education.
 This is not related in any way to the amount you will be billed or that you may pay, and is the same number regardless of the college or university you attend.

-• The Financial Need figure is determined by taking the COA and subtracting the EFC (example: $42,242- 12,000= $30,242).
+- The Financial Need figure is determined by taking the COA and subtracting the SAI (example: $42,242- 12,000= $30,242).
 The Financial Need figure represents the amount used by the Financial Aid Office to determine eligibility in all aid programs.
 It is our goal to meet as much of your Financial Need as possible with the resources available using Federal, State, and Institutional funds.

 Step 8: